-Before you jump into an "I am already up a rung in the career ladder" or "I’m up for a promotion", don’t.
+Before you jump into "I’m up for a promotion", don’t.
 A promotion is just a concept that has meaning if you stay in salaried employment.
 If you suddenly find yourself out on the streets one day because something happened to the company you work with, where will your accumulated skills take you?

 To put this into context, if you were to turn freelance, is what you know enough to keep food on the table?
 Do you have a reputation, a portfolio or a string of achievements that keeps you relevant in the industry you are in?
 Put some thought into that, and start drafting a plan to actually give value to your skillset.

 7 Key Principles for Building a Successful Portfolio Site

 Build a successful portfolio site with our guide.
 Define your objectives, embrace simplicity, and stand out in your...
 Read more